plone/documentation/docs/contributing/index.md

     cd submodules/volto
     ```

-1. Update the submodule, and synch your local `plone6-docs` branch with its remote.
+1. Update the submodule, and sync your local `plone6-docs` branch with its remote.
     You might need to resolve conflicts.

     ```shell